Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 # Forensics - Alice In The Ransom Land

-<p align="justify">This challenge was a Forensics challenge in which following informations must have been retreived based on a single Pcapng network capture file : </p>
+<p align="justify">This challenge was a Forensics challenge in which following informations must have been retreived based on a single Pcapng network capture file realized during compromission of a network : </p>

 * The email address used by the attacker
 * The email address targeted within the company